stefanholek/kmd/docs/index.rst

 Interpreters
 ====================

-The :class:`kmd.Kmd` class provides a simple framework for creating line-oriented command interpreters, also known as *shells*.
+The :class:`kmd.Kmd` class provides a simple framework for writing line-oriented command interpreters, also known as *shells*.
 These are often useful for test harnesses, prototypes, and administrative tools.
-The main UI feature of shell-type applications is tab completion.

-A :class:`~kmd.Kmd` instance is a line-oriented command interpreter.
+A :class:`kmd.Kmd` instance is a line-oriented command interpreter.
-There is no good reason to instantiate :class:`~kmd.Kmd` itself; rather, it is used as base class for interpreter classes you define.
+There is no good reason to instantiate :class:`kmd.Kmd` itself; rather, it is used as base class for interpreter classes you define.

 Completions